tjd1234/cmpt135spring2024/obsidian/135website2024/the max function.md

 ## Can Fewer Comparisons be Done?
 Is there a max-finding algorithm that can do fewer than $n-1$ comparisons?

 In general, *no*, there's no such algorithm.
 After setting $v_0$ to be the initial max value, we must check each of the remaining $n-1$ values to see which is the biggest.
-If skip even one of those values, that value might be the max; so at least $n-1$ comparisons are needed.
+If we skip even one of those values, then that value might be the max; so at least $n-1$ comparisons are needed.

 The max can be found more quickly in some special cases.
-For example, if $v_0, \ldots, v_{n-1}$ were in ascending sorted order, then $v_{n-1}$ is the max element.
+For example, if we know that $v_0, \ldots, v_{n-1}$ are in ascending sorted order, then $v_{n-1}$ is the max element.
 But, in our statement of the max problem above, we explicitly said we are *not* assuming anything about the order of the elements, and so, in general, we can't assume the values are sorted.

 ## A C++ Implementation
 The implementation of the max algorithm is fairly straightforward.
 Notice that we require at least one element in the vector `v`.